By Patti Murphy

 The fraudulent shopping spree focused primarily on Apple Inc.-branded products that were sold in overseas markets.
 Police reported seizing Apple devices worth tens of thousands of dollars during raids in and around New York City in early October, as well as $850,000 worth of other computer equipment, $650,000 in cash, and a truckload of designer shoes, electronics, watches and other fraudulently purchased items.

-The extensive nature of this fraud illustrates just how quick fraudsters are to retool in response to stepped
+The extensive nature of this fraud illustrates just how quick fraudsters are to retool in response to stepped up enforcement.

 Although card skimming has been around almost as long as magnetic stripe cards have been in use, it seems to have become more prevalent in recent years as increasingly more successful network intrusions (hackings) have grabbed headlines and forced greater attention to breaches within the processing stream.
 Think Payment Card Industry (PCI) Data Security Standard (DSS).